-- Keeping Children Safe In Education (September 2021) ("KCSIE") - o Disqualification under the Childcare Act 2006 (September 2018) - What to do if you're worried a child is being abused: advice for practitioners (March 2015) - Sexual Violence and Sexual Harassment Between Children in Schools and Colleges advice (September 2021) ("SVSH") - Working Together to Safeguard Children (2018) ("WT") - Information sharing: advice for practitioners providing safeguarding services (July 2018) - Revised Prevent Duty Guidance for England and Wales (April 2021) - The Prevent Duty: Departmental advice for schools and child care providers (August 2015) - The use of social media for on-line radicalisation (July 2015) - Relationships education, relationships and sex education (RSE) and health education (July 2020) - The DDCMS / UKIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people (December 2020) - The Charity Commission guidance: Safeguarding and protecting people for charities and trustees (October 2019)
+- Keeping Children Safe in Education (September 2023) ("KCSIE") - KCSIE incorporates the additional statutory guidance Disqualification under the Childcare Act 2006 (September 2018) - o KCSIE also provides links to various toolkits and additional advice and support - Working Together to Safeguard Children (dated 2018 but updated 2020) ("WT") - o WT refers to the non-statutory advice: Information sharing (July 2018)

-Cumnor House Sussex Safeguarding Sep 2021
+- Prevent Duty Guidance: for England and Wales (April 2021) ("Prevent").
+Prevent is supplemented by non-statutory advice and a briefing note: - The Prevent duty: Departmental advice for schools and childminders (June 2015) - The use of social media for on-line radicalisation (July 2015) - Relationships education, relationships, and sex education (RSE) and health education (September 2021). - Behaviour in schools (September 2022) - Working together to improve school attendance (May 2022) - Keeping children safe in out of school settings (April 2022) - Digital and technology standards in schools and colleges (March 2023) - After school clubs, community activities, and tuition (safeguarding guidance for providers) (September 2023) - The Charity Commission guidance Safeguarding and protecting people for charities and trustees (June 2022)